apache/drill/_docs/sql-reference/sql-commands/110-show-tables.md

 parent: "SQL Commands"
 ---
 The SHOW TABLES command returns a list of views created within a schema.
-It also returns the tables that exist in Hive, HBase, and MapR-DB when you have these data sources configured as storage plugin instances.
-See[ Storage Plugin Registration]({{ site.baseurl }}/docs/storage-plugin-registration).
+It also returns the tables that exist in Hive and HBase when you use storage plugin configurations for these data sources.
+See [Storage Plugin
+Registration]({{ site.baseurl }}/docs/storage-plugin-registration).

 ## Syntax